 As Donald Trump continues to rail against a media machine he considers biased against him, the idea of a Trump-owned TV network is gaining steam again.
 A new report from The Financial Times claims that Trump’s son-in-law, Jared Kushner, is still considering the idea.

-The Financial Times reported Monday morning that Kushner spoke with LionTree CEO and founder Aryeh Bourkoff at least once within the last few month, three sources told the paper.
+The Financial Times reported on October 17 that Kushner spoke with LionTree CEO and founder Aryeh Bourkoff at least once within the last few month, three sources told the paper.
 However, the talks haven’t gone forward since and Bourkoff and Kushner did not comment.

 The Financial Times notes that Bourkoff and Kushner have a long relationship.
 Bourkoff was a consultant for Kushner when Kushner bid for the Los Angeles Dodgers in 2012.

 Back in June, Vanity Fair reported that Trump was considering creating a Trump news network as a way to take advantage of his millions of supporters, even if he should lose in November.
 According to Vanity Fair’s sources, Trump has considered creating a “mini-media conglomerate,” in addition to Trump Productions LLC.
 Kushner and his wife, Ivanka Trump, were both being consulted on the idea.

 In September, Trump denied these rumors to the Washington Post.
 “I have no interest in a media company.
 False rumor,” Trump told the Post.

 However, Trump does have several key media personalities within his campaign.
 Brietbart chairman Stephen Bannon is running Trump’s campaign and former Fox News chief Roger Ailes has been an adviser.
 Kushner also owns the New York Observer.

 Trump has also spent much of his time on Twitter bashing the media coverage of the growing list of women claiming he sexually assaulted them.
 Trump has called these claims false and claimed the election is rigged against him.